How To Troubleshoot A Noisy Contactor

 It's not unusual for electrical equipment to emit a buzzing, humming or chattering noise, which can sometimes be loud enough to keep you awake at night, disturb the silent ambience of quiet areas and clean rooms, and generally indicate that something is running not quite as smoothly as it should in your system.
 What causes these noises must be individually diagnosed, but in many cases you may find it's down to a noisy contactor.
 Air conditioning and refrigeration systems are most prone to this type of irritation, but any equipment that runs on a motor or power circuit is also liable.

-What Causes a Noisy Contactor?
+What Causes A Noisy Contactor?

 Any kind of buzzing, humming or chattering noise emanating from a contactor indicates that you have a problem that needs investigation.
 Three of the most common causes of these sounds include insufficient current from the control source to pick up the electromagnetic coil, incorrect voltage supply to the coil, and/or debris on the active components, i.e. the pole faces of the armature and yoke.
 It may also turn out that your contactor is incorrectly positioned, so do make sure it is installed correctly.